 common rail diesel 120kW and 140kW engines.
 Manual six-speed and auto seven-speed boxes were available.

-Low-range gearing and rear diff lock were standard.
+Low-range gearing and a rear diff lock were standard.

 Also standard across the range was traction and stability control, Active Brake Assist (Autonomous Emergency Braking) and Lane Keeping Assist.

-There were plans to add a full-time-4WD version later in 2018, powered by the aluminium block and head, three-litre Mercedes-Benz V6 diesel.
+At launch, there were plans to add a full-time-4WD version, powered by the aluminium block and head, three-litre Mercedes-Benz V6 diesel.

 Unlike the Navara range the X-Class wasn’t offered with single and extra-cab bodies or heavy duty rear leaf springs.Three specification and equipment levels were available: Pure, Progressive and Power, and there were 13 variants.